Crossings of the Houston & Texas Central, the Missouri - Kansas - Texas, the St. Louis Southwestern, and the International & Great Northern railroads

 reorganized pursuant to a new Texas charter to be enacted by the Legislature.

-permission for the Katy to build into Denison under its Kansas charter,
+permission in 1870 for the Katy to build into Texas under its Kansas charter,

-thus it was not headquartered in Texas as required by state law for
+but it wasn't headquartered in Texas as required by an 1876 amendment to

 ![]() |